Liverpool Hope Logo Liverpool Hope Logo

 Will I be met at the airport when I arrive?

-Does Liverpool Hope University offer an orientation program?
+Does Liverpool Hope University offer an orientation programme?

 Should I bring my own towels, bedding, kitchen utensils etc?